VERMONT DISCOVERY TOUR

 Vehicle parking and storage of your non-riding gear during your tour.

-3 day rental of an 800cc BMW motorcycle with 400 miles per day and insurance (Additional mileage packages and motorcycle upgrades can be purchased).
+3 day motorcycle rental with 400 miles per day and insurance (Additional mileage packages and motorcycle upgrades can be purchased).

 3 day rental of Garmin Zumo motorcycle GPS, pre-loaded with routes for each day.